Illinois Compiled Statutes

 charges made and the time and place for the hearing on the

-charges, (ii) direct him or her to file a written answer to
+charges, (ii) direct the accused to file a written answer to

 the charges under oath within 20 days after service, and (iii)